Resonite-Community-Projects/community_events.resonite/docs/docs/DeveloperGuide/deployment/installation.md

 docker compose --profile database up -d
 ```

-Example of configuration file (fully working but extract still from the docker compose example file at the root of the project):
+Example of docker compose stac file (fully working but extract still from the docker compose example file at the root of the project):

 ```yaml
 services: